 Human Stem Cells Vs Plant Stem Cells.
-Which One Is Better For Younger Skin?
+Which Is Best?

 In the world of skincare, Stem Cell research has changed the way we look at 'anti-aging' products.
 There are two types of stem cells used to rejuvenate, restore and repair: plant and human.
 But when it comes to human vs. plant stem cells, which ones are better for our skin?
 Do they do the same job?
 Or are they completely different?